Questions on Key Performance Indicators (KPIs) for Aviation

 Hazard Reporting Metrics Remains at Top of KPI List

-The top KPI for any aviation SMS is a number of safety issues reported by employees and stakeholders.
+The top KPI for any aviation SMS is the number of safety issues reported by employees and stakeholders.
 I mentioned "hazard reporting" because that is a term everyone understands.
 But don't get hung up with the term" hazard reporting."

 Let's expand hazard reporting to "safety issue reporting."
 According to the FAA, the objective of aviation SMS is to: